-We’re often asked how to properly display a copyright message on a website.
+We’re often asked how to properly display a copyright message on a website that doesn’t hurt your Search Engine Optimization.
 The major content publishing sites all post some sort of copyright message in the footer of their websites, so how should your business go about marking your unique content as copyrighted?
 In this post, we share acceptable ways to display copyright on a site, and tell you how to set the copyright year to update automatically.

 Before we dig into acceptable ways for displaying that trusty © symbol on your site, there’s one surprising thing you should know — displaying a copyright notice on your site is unnecessary.
 The U.S. Copyright Office offers its “protection the moment [a work] is created and fixed in a tangible form that it is perceptible either directly or with the aid of a machine or device.”
 What does that mean?
 It means that from the moment you publish a page or blog post on your site, it’s automatically protected by copyright, regardless if there is a “©” somewhere on the page.